In Jungled Seclusion

 Outside the guest bedroom, on the first floor, a decked roof terrace overlooks the garden, planted with tall loose hedges of Pittosporum and Portuguese laurel which seclude the end boundaries.
 A Japanese Wheel tree and New Zealand cabbage palms tower above as sculptural focal points, combining with the garden's verdant shrubberies in bold foliage and apt stature.
 Korean rock ferns, tinged in coppery crimson tones through the colder months, and lustrous Taiwanese Bar room plants interweave to form a foliaged tapestry, framing the view of a giant Lombardy poplar in the garden beyond, while brightening the living room, viewed through a vast skylight.
 Pittosporum ‘Tom Thumb’, with its purple leaflets, is juxtaposed beside a graceful ‘Silver Sheen’ cultivar, as the tawhiwhi from Land of the long white cloud study the Black poplar's falling leaves which blanket the garden in autumn.

 Three-dimensionality of architectural space instils fluidity, structure and definition, and in this large town garden, the underlying design narrative heightens spatial voluminosity consistently.
 Spacious raised beds and borders, supersize troughs, enormous tiles and a 6-metre-long fully cantilevered bench consolidate a well-proportioned layout, superimposed by everlasting viridity.
-Compositionally uncomplicated, and detailedly effortless, this architectural outdoor space shapes the platform for bold foliage to brighten the Brondesbury dayglow.
-As the garden boundaries disappear behind a profuse boscage in complete verdancy, their capacity extends beyond linearity and verticality, into the autonomous realm of far-flung, utterly dreamy, leafy opulence.
+Compositionally uncomplicated, and detailedly fluent, this architectural town garden design fashions the platform for bold foliage to brighten the Brondesbury dayglow.
+As the boundaries disappear behind a profuse boscage in thoroughgoing verdancy, their capacity extends beyond linearity and verticality, into the autonomous realm of far-flung, utterly dreamy, leafy opulence.